haf/Http.fs/README.md

   * withProxy can set proxy with custom credentials
   * withProxy can set proxy with default credentials
   * withProxy can set proxy with no credentials
+  * withKeepAlive sets KeepAlive

 Integration tests describe submitting the request and handling the response:
-  * connection keep-alive header is set automatically on the first request, but not subsequent ones
+  * if KeepAlive is true, Connection set to 'Keep-Alive' on the first request, but not subsequent ones
+  * if KeepAlive is false, Connection set to 'Close' on every request
   * createRequest should set everything correctly in the HTTP request
   * getResponseCode should return the http status code for all response types
   * getResponseBody should return the entity body as a string